kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 - **nestedWilsonLib**: perform a nested Wilson loop calculation to facilitate the study of higher-order Wannier spectral evolution for a given tight-binding model constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/)
 - **spin_resolved_analysis**: compute the spin-resolved spectra of bulk band and Wannier spectra for a given spinful tight-binding model constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/)

-These modules are written within the framework of original [PythTB](https://www.physics.rutgers.edu/pythtb/).
+These modules are written within the framework of the original [PythTB](https://www.physics.rutgers.edu/pythtb/).

 The analytical framework underlying our implementation of the nested Wilson loop is detailed in Refs.
 [1,3], and the underlying physical principles of spin-resolved topology are detailed in Ref.
 [3].
 Our nested Wilson loop module (nestedWilsonLib) can be used to compute both the Wilson loop (Berry phase or Wannier charge center) spectrum and the nested Wilson loop spectrum for a given tight-binding model constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/).
 Combining the two modules (nestedWilsonLib and spin_resolved_analysis), one can compute the spin-resolved Wilson loop and the nested spin-resolved Wilson loop spectrum for a given [PythTB](https://www.physics.rutgers.edu/pythtb/) tight-binding model with a spin degree of freedom, as detailed in Ref.
 [3].